MDIL-SNU/SevenNet/README.md

 }
 ```

-If you utilize the multi-fidelity feature of this code or the pretrained model SevenNet-MF-0, please cite the following paper:
+If you utilize the multi-fidelity feature of this code or the pretrained model SevenNet-MF-ompa, please cite the following paper:
 ```txt
 @article{kim_sevennet_mf_2024,
 	title = {Data-Efficient Multifidelity Training for High-Fidelity Machine Learning Interatomic Potentials},